LiveLike/livelike-docs/docs/Product Guide/core-concepts/chat-and-comment/index.md

 * Public or private chat rooms
 * Automated and manual moderation controls
 * Custom branding and responsive UI

-## Comments

-The comments system is built for structured, ongoing conversations.
-Users can post, reply, and react to comments, with support for media, mentions, and threaded discussions.
-Moderation workflows help you control quality, while analytics give you insights into engagement.

-#### Highlights:

-* Standard comments and threaded replies
-* Reactions, mentions, and rich media support
-* Moderation workflows and spam prevention
-* Real-time updates with API integration

 ### Common Use Cases